daverosoff/PreTeXtual/README.md

 You can activate the package features by enabling the PreTeXt syntax.
 The syntax definition looks for `.ptx` or the legacy `.mbx` file extension.
-If your MathBook XML files end with `.xml` (or something else), you have several choices.
+If your PreTeXt files end with `.xml` (or something else), you have several choices.

 1. Use the Preferences menu or the Command Palette to run the command `Set